thejohncrafter/projets-2020/ir/README.md

 A language where :
  * All values are `Data`'s : only contains a type identifier and a value (may be simply represented by two words)

-   Structures are not explicit, we only have pointers
+ * Structures are declared, so that `Access` instructions can find a specific value from a structure
  * No nested expressions : code is composed of blocs, control structures and declarations